International Finance Corporation: Sustainability

+Since 2009, the IFC has set development goals to expand sustainable agriculture, improve healthcare and education, increase access to microfinance, advance infrastructure, support small business growth, and invest in climate-related projects.

+The IFC Sustainability Framework outlines IFC's approach to sustainable development and risk management.
+Its environmental and social standards are used as benchmarks by many corporations, investors, financial intermediaries, stock exchanges, regulators, and governments.

+The IFC has faced criticism from environmental and animal welfare activists for continuing to support industrial animal agriculture operations despite promising to align its financing activities with the Paris Agreement climate and sustainability goals.

 Green buildings in less developed countries

 The IFC has created a mass-market certification system for fast growing emerging markets called EDGE ("Excellence in Design for Greater Efficiencies").
 IFC and the World Green Building Council have partnered to accelerate green building growth in less developed counties.
 The target is to scale up green buildings over a seven-year period until 20% of the property market is saturated.
 Certification occurs when the EDGE standard is met, which requires 20% less energy, water, and materials than conventional homes.